 Rochester student Freddie Topps is celebrating a dramatic turnaround in academic fortunes and an offer from one of the country’s most competitive universities.

 Two years ago Freddie joined RIC from a local FE College with an uncompleted BTEC and without key GCSE passes in Maths and English.
-After two years of A levels and GCSE retakes at RIC he now has his missing GCSEs went on to secure three top A level grades and a place at Edinburgh College of Art.
+After two years of A levels and GCSE retakes at RIC he now has his missing GCSEs went on to secure three top A level grades and a place at Edinburgh University.

 This seems a good opportunity to say how pleased we are with the progress Freddie has made in his first year at RIC.
 He is in his own words ”very proud” to be part of the college.
 We are more than delighted with Freddie’s AS and GCSE results.
 This has been an excellent year for him.
 I know Freddie is particularly pleased to now be able to draw a line under the English and Maths GCSEs after his retakes!
 Freddie will be returning in September and we are confident that he will continue to develop under the care and guidance of your fantastic staff.

 Get back on track and resit GCSE exams at a top UK boarding school

 Rochester Independent College is a boarding school that was established in 1984.
 Students who resit their GCSEs join others in our boarding houses who are doing so from all over the UK and all over the world.

 With GCSE results in 2018 likely to see an increased number of students failing to meet their target grades we are expecting demand for our resit courses to be very high, particularly for boarding students.
 Please contact us now to enquire about a place.